Looking for the C#/VB/C++ version of this topic? See Accessibility for Windows Store apps using C++, C#, or Visual Basic.

 - Navigating in container elements such as lists, grids, and tree views by using the arrow keys.

-- Activating functionality by using the Enter or Space key.
+- Activating functionality (invoking actions) by using the Enter or Space key.

-- Using shortcut keys to efficiently invoke app functionality.
+- Using shortcut keys to efficiently access other app functionality.

-- Accessible visual experience—Users who are visually impaired need a sufficient text contrast ratio and a good visual experience with High Contrast themes.
+- Accessible visual experience—Users who are visually impaired need a sufficient text contrast ratio for text content, and a good visual experience with high contrast themes overall.
 Users who are color blind need information to be conveyed in ways other than through color.

 - Meeting basic accessibility requirements